Route scoring for motorcyclists

 Standard GPX

-Clean GPX 1.1 format compatible with Wahoo ELEMNT, TomTom Rider, Kurviger, and any other GPS device or app that supports the standard format.
+Clean GPX 1.1 format compatible with standard GPX navigation tools — Wahoo, TomTom, Kurviger, and anything else that reads the format.

 Tour operatorsDMOsRoute planners